bnb-chain/greenfield-whitepaper/part3.md

 in and gets elected as the active validator based on its delegation size.
 Here are the steps for becoming a new validator:

-1. Self-delegate
+1. Self-delegator grants delegate authorization to the gov module account.
+Delegate authorization allows the grantee to execute MsgDelegate for the granter.

 2. Initiate a proposal to become a validator.

 3. Wait for the current validators to vote on this proposal.

-4. Once the proposal has passed, the new validator would be created automatically.
+4. Once the proposal has passed, the new validator will be created automatically.

 A validator may not always be a member of the active validator set, which will propose and produce blocks.
 Only the ones elected by the rank of delegation size will be the active validators.
 The election happens every block.
-The number of active validators is fixed and governed by the existing validators.
+The maximum number of active validators is fixed and governed by the existing validators.

 It should be highlighted that the Greenfield validators are separated